lilamcilveen/Echo-Client-Proxy-Server/README.md

 - EchoClient.java

 ## Limitations:
+- The client must run after the server.
+- The system is currently configured to do 5 reads, 5 writes, and 1 invalid packet
+  - This can be changed through `echoAndReceive()` in **EchoClient.java**
-- The intermediate host could be updated to change packets and thus become an error simulator for the system.
+- The intermediate host could be updated to change packets and thus become an error simulator for the system
-- The client must run **after** the server.

 ---